 We provide efficient, safe and sustainable solutions to our customers

 IFCO RPCs increase the efficiency of our customers' supply chains, from enhanced space utilisation to less time for handling, stacking, and loading, reducing costs and wasted resources.
 Our RPCs are also safer for users than traditional one-way packaging.
 They are designed with ergonomics in mind, reducing the number of pull and strain injuries and eliminating the need for box cutters.
 RPCs also help to lower the environmental impact of our customers' supply chains.
-Recent studies conducted in both Europe and North America confirm that using our RPCs lowers the environmental impact of fresh product supply chains compared to one-way cardboard packaging.
+Recent studies conducted in both Europe and North America confirm that using our RPCs lowers the environmental impact of fresh product supply chains compared to single-use packaging.

 Reducing waste, emissions and water use with IFCO RPCs

 Less waste out, fewer natural resources in: how switching to IFCO RPCs reduces your supply chain’s impact on the environment.

 Using 64% less energy

 IFCO RPCs fold when empty, using less truck space and saving fuel

 Water-recycling technology helps us use less water than single-use packaging systems

 * Fraunhofer IBP study, Carbon Footprint of Food packaging, Commissioned by Stiftung Initiative Mehrweg (SIM) Feb 2018; The Sustainability of Packaging Systems for Fruit and Vegetable Transport in Europe based on Life-Cycle-Analysis, Update 2009", published in February 2009 by Stiftung Initiative Mehrweg; Franklin Associates, 2017,“Comparative Life Cycle Assessment of RPCs and display and non-display ready corrugated containers used for fresh produce applications”